DIY Glittered Shoes and Bags

 Margot found these canvas skimmers at Urban Outfitters and loved the way the side cutouts mimicked the peep toes.
 She painted the body of the shoe Bright Gold, then brushed on Glitter It glaze in Antique Gold.
 As a finishing touch, she painted the white piping black and dabbed on Metallic Olive Green “stripes” using ta 1/4-inch-wide flat brush.

 Brides often ask us to create unique bridal shoes and this pair is a wonderful sparkly example.
 She wanted shoes in a blue glitter to match the sash on her dress, with a little bit of bling for fun.
-We painted the shoes pale blue, glittered them with Glitter It Glaze in Powder Blue, then stitched down lines of crystal cup chain.
+We painted the shoes pale blue, glittered them with Glitter It Glaze in Powder Blue ( we no longer carry this color, but you can purchase your own pale blue glitter and add it to our Glitter It!
+Glaze base), then stitched down lines of crystal cup chain.
 One final touch is our custom Silk Forrest Bridal label, made for us by the great folks at Heirloom Woven Labels.

 It’s really easy to create your own ruby slippers!
 Pick your shoe — a little flat like this one (from Payless), a low heel like Judy Garland wore, or a stiletto (what the heck!), paint it Crimson, pat on Glitter It Glaze in Really Red, then add a bow of your choice.
 This bow is actually a toddler’s bow tie, but you can also make your own or buy a vintage shoe clip with a bow on it.
 Then just click your heels….